 The image quality of HAWK-I is excellent across the entire field of view.
 In seeing limited mode (NoAOF) distortions are below 2% over the full 10' diagonal and the image quality has always been limited by the seeing (our best recorded images had FWHM below 2.2 pix, i.e. <0.23" in the Ks band).
 A reduction of the PSF FWHM by a factor of at least 1.25 is achieve when HAWK-I is used in combination with GRAAL.
 The FWHM improvement factor highly depends on the ground layer fraction measured at the moment of the information, as seen in the Figure 9.
+It is highly recommended to use the HAWK-I ETC to deter mine what the turbulence category needs to be requested to achieve the required image quality for the scientific goal.

-The photometric accuracy and homogeneity that we measured across one quadrant is <5% (as monitored on 2MASS calibration fields).
+The photometric accuracy and homogeneity that we measured across one quadrant is $<\!5\%$ (as monitored on 2MASS calibration fields).
 We expect that with an even more careful illumination correction and flat-fielding about 3% absolute accuracy across the entire field will be achieved routinely when the calibration database is filled and stable.
 This is still valid for GRAAL+HAWK-I observations.

 Of course, differential photometry can be pushed to a higher accuracy.
-Note in particular, that given the HAWK-I field size, between 10 and 100 useful 2MASS stars (calibrated to 0.05-0.10 mag) are usually present in the field.
+Note in particular, that given the HAWK-I field size, between 10 and 100 useful 2MASS stars (calibrated to 0.05 - 0.10 mag) are usually present in the field.

 Finally, the relative astrometry across the entire field is auto-calibrated on a monthly basis (see HAWKI calibration plan), using a sample of globular clusters as references.
-The distortion map currently allows to recover relative position across the entire field with a precision of $\sim 0.1~^{\prime\prime}$ , which is still true with GRAAL.
+The distortion map currently allows to recover relative position across the entire field with a precision of $\sim$ 0.1 '' , which is still true with GRAAL.